In the question of if we still need feminism

 Conditioning, work, culture and a Locksmith

 The social conditioning and the narratives that we grow up with in popular culture includes objectified women, and idolized men.
 Anorexic models and a culture which places focus only on exterior image and appearance.
 Even today, there are hard narratives of princesses, damsels in distress, who are waiting to be saved by their price etc. This is just peaking briefly at a very western culture.
 If you look further you see issues like young girls being married away or sold, forced prostitution, instances where women are punished for being raped etc. So in our current time the public eye wants to portray a society where gender does not matter to your opportunities, or your life, and that everyone lives by equal rights.
 But it’s a fallacy, and the feminist movement is still a very relevant one, and in need of as much support as possible.
-I am working for locksmiths Bristol and the gender gap is really apparent but one learns just to get on with life.
+Our sponsor locksmiths Bristol have supported this websites development.
+The gender gap is really apparent but one learns just to get on with life.
 The ability to work in intellectual spheres as well as manual labour jobs while understanding the importance of gender is crucial.

 Why not check out the latest blog post on Science and Democracy.